-As part of our 2019 Annual Action Plan, the City is collaborating with the Points North Housing Coalition on the Point-In-Time Outreach and Education Initiative to bring awareness to and to help end homelessness in the community.
-The City will also collaborate with CNY Fair Housing to develop an updated Analysis of Impediments to Fair Housing during the 2019 Program Year.
+As part of our 2020 Annual Action Plan, the City is collaborating with the Points North Housing Coalition on the Point-In-Time Outreach and Education Initiative to bring awareness to and to help end homelessness in the community.
+The City will also collaborate with CNY Fair Housing to provide Fair Housing services.
+The City has a sub-recipient agreement with Neighbors of Watertown, a not-for profit housing agency, to administer the housing programs funded with CDBG funds.

 The City will continue to strive to find ways to help improve cooperation between the public and private entities that comprise its partner organizations.